Hep C Treatments

 - Make sure you go back for your final results 12 weeks AFTER completing treatment.
 This will tell you for sure whether your hep C has been cured.
 These treatments have not reached a 100% cure rate yet and if you have not been cured, you and your doctor will need to look at other treatment options

 - Worried that this treatment might not work for you?
 These new treatments cure around 95% of people with hep C. But if you are very unlucky and the first treatment is not successful, you can be referred to a specialist clinic where they will test to find out why the treatment didn't work and then try other treatments that are more likely to be successful.
-And there are more new treatments in the pipeline to help people in this situation.
+There is now a broad range of treatments and clinicians are hoping that, with retreatment options, the cure rate will now be 100%.

-- And for comprehensive care, let your Haemophilia Treatment Centre know about your liver test results or how your treatment is going to make sure they stay in the loop.
+- And for comprehensive care, let your Haemophilia Treatment Centre know about your liver test and treatment results to make sure they stay in the loop.

 Hear the stories of people who have been cured